gojek/clickstream-web/docs/how-to-guides/index.md

 # How to guides

-This section provides step by step walkthrough for a specific feature or action.
+You can refer these for step by step walkthrough of a specific feature or action.

 ### [Send QoS0 event](./send-qos0-event.md)